realA10001986/Flux-Capacitor/README.md

 If your broker does not allow anonymous logins, a username and password can be specified.

 Limitations: TLS/SSL not supported; ".local" domains (MDNS, Bonjour) not supported; the machine running the broker must respond to PING (ICMP) echo requests.
-For proper operation with low latency, it is recommended that the broker is on your local network.
 MQTT is disabled when your FC is operated in AP-mode or when connected to the TCD run in AP-Mode (TCD-AP).

 ## Car Setup